How to get Virtual Assistant Clients

 It took me 3 months to get my first client, so the question of how to get Virtual Assistant clients was something I was asking myself daily.

-Not so much in the beginning because I was the genius who started her VA business at the same time as receiving the keys to her newly built home.
-So the first month, I was busy painting and asking out loud why the construction workers couldn’t work more neatly.
+Not so much in the beginning because I was the genius who started her VA business at the same time as receiving the keys to her newly built home, so the first month, I was busy painting and asking out loud why the construction workers couldn’t work more neatly.
 I’m not made to be on my knees on a concrete floor.

 How I Got My First Virtual Assistant Clients